tillg/summa_site/content/index.md

 # Feature tiles
 features:
-  - title: "Simple Tracking"
+  - title: All‑in‑One Tracking
-    description: "Track you balances across multiple bank accounts, stock portfolios, and value stores in one place."
+    description: Collect and organize balances from multiple bank accounts, stock portfolios, crypto wallets, car mileage, weight and any other numbers in one place.
+Summarum plots them on a single graph for a unified overview.
     icon: "/static/icons/chart-bar.svg"
     color: "orange"
-  - title: "Privacy First"
+  - title: Privacy First
-    description: "All data is processed and stored on device.<br>Note: When using Apple Cloud Sync, it is stored in your personal Apple Cloud space."
+    description: All data is processed and stored on your device.
+Summarum never connects to banks or collects analytics.
+If you enable Apple Cloud Sync, your data lives in your personal iCloud space – nowhere else.
     icon: "/static/icons/lock.svg"
     color: "yellow"
-  - title: "Dead Simple"
+  - title: Screenshot Magic
-    description: "Manual updates, straightforward interface.
-No setup, no linking to banks.
-Make a screenshot, share it to Summarum, done"
+    description: Adding data is as simple as taking a screenshot or photo of your banking app or odometer.
+Share it to Summarum and we extract the value automatically.
+Manual entry works too.”
     icon: "/static/icons/lightning.svg"
     color: "coral"